This starts off cutting, but I promise it gets kinder.

 We were around the same age, with same hair, same smile, same false aloofness and same self-loathsome creed.
 An identity I had worked hard to achieve and one I could deliver confidently.
 Problem was everyone thought I had stolen it from you and even worse – was trying to be you.

 It took me yonks to understand how cool you really were.
-Just a shorter, more articulately ventier, Canadian version of myself – (and from my hind-sighted adult perspective) a closeted hippy, looking for real experiences, respectful relationships, questioning the hypocrisy of the world and letting everyone hear about it.
+Just a shorter, more articulately ventier, Canadian version of myself – a closet hippy, looking for real experiences, respectful relationships, questioning the hypocrisy of the world and letting everyone hear about it.
 Loudly.

 The difference was you had way more life experience, actual talent and the platform of fame to share those protests.
-I, on the other hand – had late night ramblings from a pine podium of misty carpark balustrades, in between sucking down bongs and mowing filet-o-fishes.
+I, on the other hand – had late night ramblings from a pine podium of misty carpark balustrades, in between sucking on can bongs and mowing down filet-o-fishes.
 The only fame I knew was at the Maccas drive-through.
+First.
+Name.
+Basis.

 Two random things switched my dislike to adoration.

 First – in a morning-after coma – one of your songs came on Video-bloody-hits and on closer inspection it felt like I knew you.
 Other than encyclopedias – I have no idea how I researched anything as a kid, and it’s not like I googled you – but somehow I found out you were one of my favourite’s on You Can’t do that on television.
-Suddenly I looked at you differently.
+It took that randomly bizarre connection for me to reassess my loathe fest.
 Yes.
 Weird.

-Second – It wasn’t until the Greek I was in love with said I reminded him of you and that he liked you because you reminded him of me.
-Swoon!
+Second – The Greek I was in love with said I reminded him of you and that he liked you because you reminded him of me.
 So I begged my parents for a birthday guitar, took out a vendetta on hairdressers, grew my locks to my arse, bought a polyester beanie from Kmart, a pair of Doc Martin boots and upped my grunge game.
 I memorised every song you wrote, hit every notey, screechy quiver and sung my lungs out to the dust packed stadium of my folks living room.

 I never learned how to play that guitar.
 I did teach myself the beginning of Given to Fly by Pearl Jam and that is literally all she wrote musically.
 It sits in my kids playroom.
 I hear it twanging out of tune every now and then and hope one of them will pick it up, because quite frankly I can neither afford or be arsed taxi-ing them to another extracurricular activity – so a heavy reliance on natural talent is their only hope.